Kn0wn-Un/my-wave-portal/README.md

 # My wave portal

-A simple website where you can wave and send messages to me 🙌
+A simple website where you can wave and send messages to me 🙌 through the blockchain 🤯

 ### <a href="https://kn0wn-un.github.io/my-wave-portal/" target="_blank">View Demo</a>